Texas Permanent School Fund Sells 1,241 Shares of International Paper (NYSE:IP)

 In related news, SVP Gregory T. Wanta sold 7,500 shares of the firm’s stock in a transaction on Wednesday, March 10th.
 The stock was sold at an average price of $54.58, for a total value of $409,350.00.
 The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
 Also, SVP W. Michael Jr. Amick sold 18,222 shares of the firm’s stock in a transaction on Thursday, February 18th.
 The stock was sold at an average price of $48.03, for a total value of $875,202.66.
 0.37% of the stock is owned by company insiders.

 Several equities research analysts have recently commented on IP shares.
-Deutsche Bank Aktiengesellschaft increased their price objective on International Paper from $49.00 to $58.00 in a report on Monday, April 19th.
+Seaport Global Securities raised International Paper from a “neutral” rating to a “buy” rating and set a $57.00 price objective for the company in a report on Friday, February 5th.
 Morgan Stanley increased their price objective on International Paper from $48.00 to $52.00 and gave the company an “underweight” rating in a report on Wednesday, May 12th.
-Zacks Investment Research raised International Paper from a “hold” rating to a “strong-buy” rating and set a $71.00 price objective for the company in a report on Tuesday, May 11th.
-Seaport Global Securities raised International Paper from a “neutral” rating to a “buy” rating and set a $57.00 price target for the company in a report on Friday, February 5th.
-Finally, KeyCorp raised their price target on International Paper from $47.00 to $50.00 and gave the company an “underweight” rating in a report on Thursday, May 6th.
+KeyCorp raised their price target on International Paper from $47.00 to $50.00 and gave the company an “underweight” rating in a report on Thursday, May 6th.
+Deutsche Bank Aktiengesellschaft raised their price target on International Paper from $49.00 to $58.00 in a report on Monday, April 19th.
+Finally, Zacks Investment Research raised International Paper from a “hold” rating to a “strong-buy” rating and set a $71.00 price target for the company in a report on Tuesday, May 11th.
 Three equities research analysts have rated the stock with a sell rating, two have issued a hold rating, eight have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 The stock presently has an average rating of “Buy” and an average target price of $54.67.

 International Paper Profile